Showing posts with label Rollei. Show all posts

 Introduction

 In the early-1980s, I worked in the oil industry and lived in West University Place, a quiet enclave within Houston, Texas.
-Having moved from the suburbs of Boston, Massachusetts, Houston was a culture shock for us (more so than Athens, Seattle, Providence, and any number of other cities).
+Having moved from the suburbs of Boston, Massachusetts, Houston was a culture shock for us (more so than Athens, Seattle, Providence, and other cities where we had lived).
 Houston was a new, noisy, vibrant, flashy, and disorganized city, so different from staid and traditional 350-year-old Boston or 3000-year-old Athens.
 West University Place was perfect, an established neighborhood with mature trees and handsome mid-century cottages within walking distance to restaurants, stores, and Rice University.

 Our comfortable little home in West University Place, still extant but different paint.
 It had genuine wood floors and plaster walls.
 (Kodachrome 25 slide)